Whether you’re visiting Leeds for the first time or the hundredth, we’ve rounded up 50 attractions and landmarks you have to visit at least once.

-Although Leeds Art Gallery is closed until 13th October 2017, it remains one of the city’s finest attractions with a grand architectural presence punctuated by Henry Moore’s Reclining Woman, which sits outside.
-Head back when it reopens to see one of the best collections of twentieth century British art in the UK, with everything from paintings to sculptures and photography from the likes of Henry Moore, Francis Bacon and Jacob Kramer, to name but a few.
+Leeds Art Gallery is one of the city’s finest attractions with a grand architectural presence punctuated by Henry Moore’s Reclining Woman.
+Head inside to see one of the best collections of twentieth-century British art in the UK, with everything from paintings to sculptures and photography from the likes of Henry Moore, Francis Bacon and Jacob Kramer, to name but a few.
 They will also have a brand new piece of art – Arena (2000) is a major work by Alison Wilding and will be showcased under the newly restored barrel vaulted glazed roof.

 Leeds Art Gallery, The Headrow, Leeds, West Yorkshire, LS1 3AA.